viklc/nodegraphdesk/README.md

 - **alias_map:** Alias dictionary map.
 - **nodegraphdesk_map:** The actual nodegraph context desktop map.
 ---
 Credits to ajz3d and TristanG, see [Is it possible to auto change Desktops depending on context?](https://www.sidefx.com/forum/topic/97428/)

+Houdini Theme used in preview, see Wooden Drone post here: [Made a modern/cleaner UI theme](https://www.sidefx.com/forum/topic/77366/)